Go beyond simple match queries with these new query operators.

 })

-params for find_one
+sort and skip params for find_one

-operation now accepts optional skip
+The find_one operation now accepts optional skip and sort parameters, just like its sister-operation, find.

 collection.find_one(